schmohlio/akka-elevator/README.md

 # Implementation

 The implementation is done via the akka actor based framework.
-There are two main actor types, the Elevator actor and the ElevatorControlSystemActor.
+There are two main actor types, the Elevator actor and the ElevatorControlSystem.

 # Scheduling algorithm

 I am not that fancy scheduling wizard, but my though about scheduling elevators was:
-- Elevators do have the same direction until there are no events (pickups or releases) are on their current direction
+- Elevators do have the same direction until there are no events (pickups or releases) on their current direction
 - Then they change their direction if there are currently passengers inside the elevator or to pickup
 - Then the procedure starts at the beginning